HsuehYiPing/Tbr1Amyg/README.md

 ## Data preparation

-Please download the sample data from [release page]() and put the data into following data structure.
+Please download the sample data from [release page]() and put the data into following data structure (Data will be available after paper publication).

 ```
 ./demo_brain/